Immortalise/Immortalise.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: \"To see the world, things dangerous to come to, to see behind walls, draw closer, to find each other and to feel.\"
+subtitle: "&quot;To see the world, things dangerous to come to, to see behind walls, draw closer, to find each other and to feel.&quot;"

 profile:
   align: right